PowerMops/powermops-site/src/routes/pmops/Lesson-14.md

 `0000 0000 0000 0000 0000 0000 0000 1010`

-If you were to calculate how many numbers you could describe within a thirty-two bit binary number, it would come out to 4294967296, that\'s over four-billion.
-Plenty big for just about every job you\'ll put your Mac to.
+If you were to calculate how many numbers you could describe within a thirty-two bit binary number, it would come out to 4294967296, that's over four-billion.
+Plenty big for just about every job you'll put your Mac to.

 \<blockquote\>

-Note: You\'ve probably noticed that we space out binary numbers in groups of four bits.
-In a computer\'s memory, bits are stored consecutively, one after the other, but we use this convention to improve readability.
+Note: You've probably noticed that we space out binary numbers in groups of four bits.
+In a computer's memory, bits are stored consecutively, one after the other, but we use this convention to improve readability.
 For example, is 10000010110001000000 the same number as 10000101100001000000?
 When you group them in fours, it would